qeeqbox/social-analyzer/README.md

 The detection modules utilize a rating mechanism based on different detection techniques, which produces a rate value that starts from 0 to 100 (No-Maybe-Yes).
 This module intended to have less false positive and it's documented in this [Wiki](https://github.com/qeeqbox/social-analyzer/wiki) link

-The analysis and extracted social media information from this OSINT tool could help in investigating profiles related to suspicious or malicious activities such as [cyberbullying](https://en.wikipedia.org/wiki/Wikipedia:Cyberbullying), [cybergrooming](https://de.wikipedia.org/wiki/Cyber-Grooming), [cyberstalking](https://en.wikipedia.org/wiki/Cyberstalking), and [spreading misinformation](https://en.wikipedia.org/wiki/Misinformation).
+The analysis and public extracted information from this OSINT tool could help in investigating profiles related to suspicious or malicious activities such as [cyberbullying](https://en.wikipedia.org/wiki/Wikipedia:Cyberbullying), [cybergrooming](https://de.wikipedia.org/wiki/Cyber-Grooming), [cyberstalking](https://en.wikipedia.org/wiki/Cyberstalking), and [spreading misinformation](https://en.wikipedia.org/wiki/Misinformation).

 This project is *"currently used by some law enforcement agencies in countries where resources are limited"*.

+## Update
+- Save the GUI analysis \ output as JSON file has been implemented (Users request)
+- For issues and questions related to the private modules, email me directly

 ## So·cial Me·di·a
 Websites and applications that enable users to create and share content or to participate in social networking - Oxford Dictionary